Are you experiencing tight knots or sensitive spots in your muscles or joints that are causing pain locally or in referred areas?

 What Are Exosomes?

 Exosomes are tiny extracellular vesicles (30-150 nanometers) secreted by stem cells and other cell types.
-They serve as messengers, carrying proteins, lipids, and nucleic acids (like mRNA and microRNA) between cells to regulate inflammation, tissue repair, and cellular communication.
+They serve as messengers, carrying proteins, lipids, and nucleic acids (like mRNA and microRNA) between cells to regulate inflammation, tissue repair, and cellular communication and found in Purified Amniotic Fluid and Wharton's Jelly.

 How They Work in Joint Injections: